Quick Answer

 Solar Energy Applications

-Residential Solar Power: Homeowners can reduce electricity bills by installing rooftop solar panels.
-Excess energy can be stored or sold back to the grid.
+Residential Solar Power: Homeowners can reduce electricity bills by installing rooftop solar panels, with excess energy stored or sold back to the grid.
+The Solar Energy Industries Association (SEIA) reports that residential solar installations surpassed 6 million U.S. homes by end of the most recent reporting period.

 Innovations Driving Solar Energy